MrJi421/Age_Calculator_JS/README.md

 # Age Calculator

-This is a simple web application developed using HTML, CSS, JavaScript, and Bootstrap to calculate the age of a person based on their date of birth.
+The Age Calculator is a simple web application developed using HTML, CSS, JavaScript, and Bootstrap.
+It allows users to calculate their age based on their date of birth.

 ## Description

-The Age Calculator web app allows users to input their name and date of birth and calculates their age based on the current date.
-It displays the result in a modal window.
+The Age Calculator web app enables users to input their name and date of birth.
+Upon clicking the "Calculate" button, it computes the user's age based on the current date and displays the result in a modal window.

+## Live Demo

+Check out the live demo of the Age Calculator: [Age Calculator Demo](https://mrji421.github.io/Age_Calculator_JS/)

 ## Features